-ART 399 Independent Study (credit variable)
+ART 399 Independent Study (1-3)

 An opportunity for students who have demonstrated the ability to do independent work to pursue in depth a topic of particular interest.
-Courses listed in the catalog may not be taken by independent study.
+May be repeated for a maximum of six (6) units.

 ART 400 Special Problems in Art (1-3) M